open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - Strings: Returns a sorted array of strings.
 - Booleans: Converts to strings and returns a sorted array of strings.
 - Integers, doubles, booleans, and strings: Converts to strings and returns a sorted array of strings.
-- Other types: Returns the `target` unchanged.
+- Other types: Returns error.

 Examples: